South Jersey Eye Associates | Eyecare & Eyewear

 • Having experienced physical injuries to the eye.

-• Other eye-related risk factors including thinner corneas, optic nerve sensitivity, retinal detachment, eye tumors, and eye inflammations.
+• Other eye-related risk factors include thinner corneas, optic nerve sensitivity, retinal detachment, eye tumors, and eye inflammation.

 • Prolonged use of corticosteroids.